 Which weapon do you use to fight the eight zombies who shuffled around the corner?
-Do you accept the quest from the mother?
-Do you fully explore the Space Needle for supplies or just dash in for a quick look around?
+Do you accept the quest from the king?
+Do you fully explore the temple for supplies or just dash in for a quick look around?

-You need weapons and medical supplies and also food... everyone is hungry in the apocalypse.
+Medical supplies aren't all you need.
+Everyone is hungry in the apocalypse.
 Find food or starve.
 (Starvation reduces your health.)

 Risk vs. reward is at play throughout the game.

 Combat is resolved with a simple d6 based combat system.
 Whilst simple, it offers player choices such as which weapons to use - loud weapons are powerful but can attract more zombies, do you use your dog companion in combat (they stay safe until you use them in combat), or do you try and flee?
 (The more injured you are, the harder it is to flee.)

 - You use a regular deck of cards and turn over one card which is your day card

 - What suit the day card is determines it's type: Diamonds = Locations to explore, Hearts = People to meet, Spades = Adversaries to fight or hunt, Clubs = Equipment